 Residents appeared to be provided with appropriate emotional and behavioural support.
-The residents living in this centre presented with minimal behaviours that challenge.
+The residents living in this centre, each had their own individualised accommodation and presented with minimal behaviours that challenge.
+All incidents appeared to be appropriately managed.

 Regulation 8: Protection